 If you focus solely on a person’s skills, you risk overlooking other important attributes required for a job.
 They may look good on paper, but they may not yet have the right knowledge, attitude or work habits to meet expectations.

-Competencies are made up of skills—plus knowledge, behaviors and attitudes.
+Competencies are made up of skills—plus knowledge, behaviours and attitudes.

 Skills are crucial parts of competencies, but competency is not a skill in itself.

 Key competencies and skills vary depending on the job, career stage and industry.
 A job or task analysis can help you determine which competencies and skills are required for a particular position.